mverouden/blogdown-academic/content/post/2021-06-17-rstudio-installation-wurclient/index.md

 {{% toc %}}

 ## Motivation
-A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 10 computer.
-WURclients use Windows 10 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.
+A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 11 computer.
+WURclients use Windows 11 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.

-WURclient desktops and laptops at Wageningen University & Research can install RStudio from the Software Center, before called !Available Software, created by the IT department, which is launched by clicking on Start and selecting the 'Software Center' tile.
-At the time this post was written, the latest version of RStudio in Software Center was `RStudio v1.4`, which refers to release `v1.4.1717`.
-Currently `RStudio 2024.04.2764` is the latest available version in Software Center, referring to release `2024.04.2 Build 764`.
+Classic WURclient desktops and laptops at Wageningen University & Research can install RStudio from the Software Center created by the IT department, which is launched by clicking on Start and selecting the "Software Center" tile.
+Modern WURclient desktops and laptops use the "WURAppStore" instead.
+The available version of RStudio in Software Center/WURAppStore is `RStudio 2025.05.1.513`, referring to release `RStudio version 2025.05.1 Build 513`.

 This version of RStudio was placed in 'Software Center' for educational purposes.
 Only once per year a new version of R (including R Commander and additional packages for several courses) and RStudio is released in Software Center.